The Bachelor of Science in Electrical Engineering (BSEE) degree program is accredited by the Engineering Accreditation Commission (EAC) of ABET.

 The educational objectives of the University of Washington, Seattle, Bachelor of Science in Electrical Engineering (BSEE) degree program are to serve the needs of our students, faculty, and regional industry by producing graduates who have acquired foundational knowledge and skills through a comprehensive curriculum and immersive educational and developmental experience.
 Our graduates are expected to have achieved all of the ABET Criterion 3 student outcomes:

-- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+(1) Problems An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-- An ability to communicate effectively with a range of audiences
+(3) Communication An ability to communicate effectively with a range of audiences